|Year of offer||2019|

 Further details on how to seek academic adjustments can be found on the Student Equity and Disability Support website: http://services.unimelb.edu.au/student-equity/home

-A multiple choice examination of no more than two hours (50%) to be completed at the end of semester during the specified University examination period.
+- A multiple choice examination of no more than two hours (50%) to be completed at the end of semester during the examination period.

-Attendance of at least 80% of the laboratory classes is a hurdle requirement.
+- Attendance of at least 80% of the laboratory classes

 Dates & times

 Principal coordinator Meredith Mckague Mode of delivery On Campus — Parkville Contact hours 24 hours of lectures and 12 hours of laboratories Total time commitment 170 hours Teaching period 29 July 2019 to 27 October 2019 Last self-enrol date 9 August 2019 Census date 31 August 2019 Last date to withdraw without fail 27 September 2019 Assessment period ends 22 November 2019

 Semester 2 contact information

 Melbourne School of Psychological Sciences